Where to Stay in Dubrovnik: Best Areas to Stay + Top Hotels

 One thing to note is that this area is home to pretty rocky terrain, so if your mobility is impaired or your fitness levels aren’t high, it might be worth looking elsewhere for accommodation.

-Best hotels to stay in Ploče
+Best Hotels to Stay in Ploče

 ($$$) Hotel Excelsior